lieutenantlin/recipe-cooking-app/DESIGN.md

 ## Concept

-**"Warm Dark Kitchen"** — a premium kitchen organizer that feels like a well-lit, well-organized pantry at night.
-The aesthetic draws from cast iron, aged wood, warm spice, and the editorial quality of a good food magazine.
-Dark and calm, never cold.
+**"Warm Kitchen"** — a premium kitchen organizer that feels like a well-lit, well-organized pantry.
+The default dark theme draws from cast iron, aged wood, warm spice, and the editorial quality of a good food magazine.
+The light theme keeps the same warmth with cream paper surfaces and grounded brown text.

 ---

 ## Color Palette

-All colors are defined as CSS custom properties in `src/renderer/src/styles/globals.css`.
+All colors are defined as CSS custom properties in `src/renderer/src/styles/globals.css`. `:root` contains the dark defaults, and `:root[data-theme='light']` overrides the same tokens for light mode.
+Components must consume tokens rather than hard-coded theme colors.

 ### Surfaces